Multimedia EntertainmentThis is a featured page

 Video captures courtesy of phasicblu, VintageTelevision,

-MachineryNoise and weatherguru76
+MachineryNoise, and weatherguru76

-Background: In 1976, Avco Embassy Pictures Corporation sold their television division to Multimedia, Inc. and was thus renamed to Multimedia Entertainment (formerly Multimedia Program Productions, Inc.).
-From 1976-1984, the TV shows would use a in-credit text to Multimedia Entertainment.
-This company merged to
+Background: On March 1, 1976, Avco Embassy Pictures Corporation sold their broadcasting division to media company Multimedia, Inc. and was thus renamed to "Multimedia Entertainment" (initially as "Multimedia Program Productions, Inc.").
+From 1976-1984, the TV shows would use in-credit text to Multimedia Entertainment.
+Multimedia, Inc. was sold to

 1st Logo